 Poliomyelitis is caused by the polio virus and mainly affects young children.
 The virus lives in the throat and intestinal tract and is spread through contact with the stools of an infected person.

 When infected, children can become paralyzed.
 While Singapore was declared polio-free in 2000, polio is still present in some countries, so the risk of getting this disease is still there, which is why it’s important to give it to your little one.

-The first 3 doses are given when your baby is 3, 4 and 5 months old.
+The first 3 doses are given when your baby is 3 months old, 4 months old and 5 months old.
 Boosters are given at 18 months, 6 and 11 years.

 Do make sure your little one follows a strict personal hygiene routine after getting the polio vaccination, as the virus particles are passed out through the faeces for at least 6 weeks.